• Skip to primary navigation

 Can I make the prawn and scallop starter in advance?

-Yes, assemble the prawn and scallops and top with the sauce and cheese and breadcrumbs.
-Leave them covered in the refrigerator (for no more than 2 days) until you are ready to bake them.
+Yes, assemble the prawns and scallops in a dish, top with the sauce and let it cool before covering it with cheese and breadcrumbs.
+Leave the assembled dishes covered in the refrigerator (for no more than 2 days) until you are ready to bake them.
 Then bake as per the recipe instructions.

 Can I freeze the prawn and scallop starter?